chaoszhang/ASTER/README.md

 # INSTALLATION
 For most users, installing ASTER is VERY easy!
-## For Linux/Unix/WSL users
-1. Download using one of two approaches:
+Download using one of two approaches:
   - You simply need to download the [zip file](https://github.com/chaoszhang/ASTER/archive/refs/heads/master.zip) and extract the contents to a folder of your choice.
   - Alternatively, you can clone the [github repository](https://github.com/chaoszhang/ASTER.git).

+## For Linux/Unix/WSL users
-2. In terminal, `cd` into the downloaded directory and run `make`.
+1. In terminal, `cd` into the downloaded directory and run `make`.
   - If you see `*** Installation complete! ***` then you are done!
   - If you see `Command 'g++' not found` then
     - Debian (Ubuntu) users try